smXplorer/AlliGator/docs/source/alligator-settings-window.rst

 - *Gate Characteristics*: loaded with the dataset file, although in some cases (e.g. raw *.ptu* files), the *# Gates* can be specified before loading.
-These parameers can be overwritten after loading, for instance to correct for a known bogus parameter value.
+These parameters can be overwritten after loading, for instance to correct for a known bogus parameter value.

     * *Gate Width*: for a square gate (or bin), defines the nominal full width